Verizon/5GEdgeTutorials/edge-discovery/README.md

 This provides you with the perfect setup to get started with dynamic routing at the edge with Verizon EDS.

-## Step 2: Configure the Verizon Edge Discovery Service
+## Step 2: Configure the Edge discovery service
 For the first step, you'll need to create account on our [5G Edge Portal](https://5gedge.verizon.com/) to access a key pair.
 Once logged in, visit the `API Keys` subsection of the developer portal to get started.

 ![5G Edge Developer Portal Login](./img/console_login.png)